-Fees for the current year for members of ATP's Board of Representatives, the Supervisory Board and any Supervisory Board committees are determined by the Board of Representatives on the recommendation of the Supervisory Board.
+Remuneration for the current year for members of ATP's Board of Representatives, Supervisory Board and any potential committee posts is determined by the Board of Representatives when instructed by the Supervisory Board.

 Members of the Board of Representatives, the Supervisory Board and any Supervisory Board committees are paid a fixed annual fee.